 The Orion vessel quickly fired a burst of torpedoes, which was followed with several phaser shots.
 “Shields are holding at 85%,” the Romulan weapons officer noted.

-"Return Fire," Kirmara ordered.
-"Target weapons and engines.
-I'd prefer to take them alive."
-The Warbird subsequently fired its disrupters at the Orion's main weapons.
-After several direct hits, Kirmara motioned to her communications officer, "Open a channel to the Orion vessel."
+“Return Fire,” Kirmara ordered.
+“Target weapons and engines.
+I’d prefer to take them alive.”
+The Warbird subsequently fired its disrupters at M’Rossa‘s main weapons.
+After several direct hits, Kirmara motioned to her communications officer, “Open a channel to the Orion vessel.”
 The Communications officer nodded to indicate the open line.
-"This is Commander Kirmara of the Romulan Star Empire.
+“This is Commander Kirmara of the Romulan Star Empire.
 You stand accused of piracy, willful destruction of a Romulan vessel, and smuggling of a controlled substance.
 Your shields and weapons have been weakened.
-Surrender your vessel and stand by to be boarded."
+Surrender your vessel and standby to be boarded.”

-Captain's log, Stardate 53676.1: The Romulans have taken the Orions prisoner and are proceeding to Romulas for trial.
+Captain’s Log, Stardate 53676.1: The Romulans have taken the Orions prisoner and are proceeding to Romulus for trial.
 The work of the special team assigned to the investigation performed admirably.